some1zealeous/LyfeSinc/README.md

 # LifeSync
-A simple habit manager project to learn Git and GitKraken.
+A simple habit manager project to learn Git and GitKraken #🦑.